How to Clean & Rebuild a Kawasaki Mule 3000 Carburetor

 Step 14.
 Install the new main jets into the float bowl.

-NOTE: Be careful not to overtighten the main jets because they're made of brass and are easily damaged.
+NOTE: Don't overtighten the main jets because they're made of brass and can be easily damaged.

 Step 15.
 Install the new pilot jets into the carb body, again being careful not to overtighten and damage the brass jets.